stjude/DeepBrainIPP/README.md

 ## User Guide for Model Training.
 ### Please send us an email to get pass key for accessing our dataset.
 -----
-  1. Download the singularity images from this URL.
-(You will find two images)
+  1. Download the singularity images from this URL http://ftp.stjude.org/pub/CBI_Bioimage_Data/materials.tar.gz.gpg (You will find two images)

   2. Copy them in "Singularity" folder